Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ### Applications

 The Internet of Value's primary purpose is to enable **decentralised applications** that typically involve digital assets and value exchange.
 Just as anyone can create a website on the Internet, anyone can create a decentralised application for the Internet of Value.
-Convex is therefore designed to make the process as simple and effective as possible.
+Convex is designed to make the process of building, operating and using such applications as simple and effective as possible.

 There is no practical limit to the ideas that could be implemented given an open and extensible system.
 Some notable ideas include: